FCS 111. Interior Design Matters (3)

 FCS 429.
 Family and Consumer Public Policy (3)

-Prerequisites: Passing score on the Upper Division Writing Proficiency Exam (WPE).
 Exploration of the reciprocal influences between families and consumer functioning and public policies at the local, state, and federal levels.
 Emphasis is placed on the process of policy formation, implementation, evaluation and advocacy from a family and consumer perspective.
-The course is available for …
+Available for graduate credit.

 FCS 431.
 Child and Family Assessment (3)

-Prerequisite: Completion of the Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Preparatory: FCS 330 or FCS 335, or PSY 313.
 Application of human developmental theories to the assessment of children and families.
 Students also participate in a lab experience at the Child and Family Studies Laboratory.
+Available for graduate credit.

 FCS 431L.
 Child and Family Assessment Lab (1)

-Prerequisite: Completion of the Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Preparatory: FCS 330 or FCS 335, or PSY 313.
 Application of child and family assessments in the Child and Family Studies Laboratory.
+Available for graduate credit.
 3 hours per week.

 FCS 432.
 Family Theories (3)